Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.2/getting-started/browsers-devices.md

 ## Internet Explorer

 Internet Explorer 10+ is supported; IE9 and down is not.
 Please be aware that some CSS3 properties and HTML5 elements are not fully supported in IE10, or require prefixed properties for full functionality.
-Visit [Can I use...](https://caniuse.com/) for details on browser support of CSS3 and HTML5 features.
+Visit [Can I use...](https://caniuse.com/) for details on browser support of CSS3 and HTML5 features. **If you require IE8-9 support, use Boosted 3.**

-**If you require IE8-9 support, use Boosted 3.** It's the most stable version of our code and is still supported by our team for critical bugfixes and documentation changes.
-However, no new features will be added to it.

 ## Modals and dropdowns on mobile